13. You’re Getting Old, Ass Burgers (Season 15, Episodes 07 + 08)

 At close to 15 years running, it was no real surprise when the end of the first run of season 15 brought seemingly crushing observations on ageing, depression, and the horror of repetition in a world where almost everything trending is either a bad copy of something better, or some mindless crap you’d rather ignore but can’t because to stay relevant you need to keep up with the latest bullshit (and staying relevant is your MO, if you’re successful).

 In this context, You’re Getting Old contained some of the most sincere reflections on pain and disillusionment from a mainstream comedy show in years.
-Picture the process: most if not all of the “art objects” of the present are complete crap compared to the ones you used to admire or at least think were cool.
+Picture the process: most if not all “art objects” of the present are complete crap compared to those of the past.
 But why?

 As you discover reality in ever deepening degrees, you drift further and further away from the social spheres that define these stupidities, because, remember, these are in place to profit off morons.
 Oh, you never saw it that way before?